 Can I receive signal events in real time without polling?

 Yes.
 Register a webhook via POST /webhooks to receive push notifications whenever a signal is triggered.
-This eliminates the need to poll the feed endpoint.
-See our webhook setup guide for details.
+This removes the need to poll the feed endpoint.
+See the webhook setup guide for details.

 What enrichment data is available for companies?